-Simulation, especially fluid flow simulation or CFD (Computational Fluid Dynamics) is not usually easy to operate and companies commonly need CFD experts to compute such tasks.
+Simulation, especially fluid flow simulation or CFD (Computational Fluid Dynamics) is usually not easy to operate and companies commonly need CFD experts to compute such tasks.
 To overcome this sticky situation, in the last two years Nogrid has developed a forming simulation software especially for the glass container industry.
-The name of the software is NOGRID pointsBlow and the software computes the glass container forming process in full 3D.
+The name of the software is NOGRID pointsBlow .
+This software computes the glass container forming process in full 3D.
 Figure 1 shows the process steps that occur during the BB process schematically.

 Figure 1: Result view of some selected time steps